-The results of November's Friends and Family Test are here.
+The results of December's Friends and Family Test are here.
 The comments are here.

 What is the Friends and Family Test?

 It’s a way of gathering anonymous feedback about your recent experience and it enables us to understand what we do well and what aspects of the care we offer could be improved.
 The responses you give are not linked to your name or your medical records in any way.

 You can give feedback after an appointment, a telephone consultation, a home visit or phoning/attending the practice for administrative things such as a repeat prescription or blood results.